PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/README.md

 __6. Present your findings to the client__

+Presenting your findings is important and requires you to think of an [intuitive user design (guidelines)](https://www.nngroup.com/articles/principles-visual-design/#:~:text=Summary%3A%20The%20principles%20of%20scale,increase%20usability%20when%20applied%20correctly.) to effectively convey your findings to the client.
 In DataLab 2, Week 7, you are expected to provide a live demo of your dashboard to the client, staff and your peers.
 Students, staff, and the client will be allowed to vote for the best dashboard.

 #### __Deliverable(s)__